savonet/book/audio.md

 ```{.liquidsoap include="liq/output.file3b.liq" from=2}
 ```

-As a variant, when the argument `reopen_on_metadata` is set to `true`, the file will be updated when some new track begins.
-For instance, we can create a new file for each track with the current date, artist and title with:
+A similar mechanism can be used to change the file name according to metadata.
+In the following example, the name of the file is stored in a reference.
+We then use the `reopen_on_metadata` argument to register a handler on the stream which, when there is new metadata, updates the filename accordingly and returns `true`, which instructs to reopen the file.
+It will thus create a new file for each track, whose name is determined by the metadata.

 ```{.liquidsoap include="liq/output.file4.liq" from=2}
 ```